ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/that-dogshit-in-me.md

 With humanity on the cusp of microbiome-based revolution, reforming research priorities to properly leverage scientific and ecological wisdom offers hope to millions suffering without satisfactory solutions.

 By sharing openly about reclaiming my future, my aim is to help catalyze momentum toward a healthcare system empowering all people to reach their fullest potentials.
+If researches are willing to take up this cause, I have also [[published what I've done]] to try to do this as safe as I can.

 I walk again.
 And I run.
 And I will keep running circles around the existing paradigms until everyone can catch up.
 Cuz I am autistic and I got that dawg in me.

+[published what I've done]: weeds/write-drafts/longform/dog-shit-n-of-1/Dog-shit-FMT-Safety-Procedures-Summary.md "published what I've done"